imqueue/imqueue.com/tutorial/user-service.md

 client side as interfaces, given an ability to perform type checks by a TypeScript compiler.

-If there is any need it is possible to skip decoration on the type property and it provides a way to hide part of service-level related implementation.
+If there is any need, it is possible to skip decoration on the type property and that's how it provides a way to hide part of service-level related implementation.

 Type property may refer to another complex type, as we can see in our example - cars property referring to an array of `UserCarObject`.

-So, let's proceed with other types definitions we missing.
+So, let's proceed with other types definitions we're still missing.

 ~~~bash
 touch ./user/types/UserCarObject.ts